 TABLE 1.
-Percent change in SPR with different treatments of recent discard mortality from non-directed fisheries (bycatch) mortality of Pacific halibut.
+Percent change in SPR with different treatments of recent discard mortality from nondirected fisheries (bycatch) mortality of Pacific halibut.

-Discard mortality from non- directed fisheries (bycatch) Change in SPR
+Discard mortality from non- Change in SPR

+directed fisheries (bycatch)

 scenario for 2019

 All mortality as U26 -4%

 U26:O26 ratio as projected 0%

 All mortality as O26 0%